LukasFL10/Website-Navigator/README.md

 ## Introduction

 This repository contains a specialized Navigator Tool developed for automating web browsing activities on a specific website.
 The tool is not intended for public use or contribution, as it has been anonymized and customized for a particular use case.
 It is designed primarily to demonstrate the capabilities of automated web navigation through code and is tailored to operate on Linux systems.
+Its main objective was not to provide speed or be efficient, but to mimick human browser behaviour as closely as possible.
 The tool is a prototype, showcasing a foundation that could be expanded into a more comprehensive application.
 Users should note that this tool's effectiveness is closely tied to screen resolution, requiring adjustments and new screenshots for different environments.

 ## Features